Volunteers play a key role in our mission to provide the highest quality of end-of-life care for all in the North Okanagan.

 - Supporting our maintenance team

 We offer a comprehensive training program to ensure that volunteers are fully prepared for their role in our organization.
-The fee for this training is $60 which includes training materials and a membership to our society.
+The fee for this training is $50 which includes training materials, a book and a membership to our Society.

 Volunteers are expected to attend scheduled training; however, make-up sessions can be arranged for prospective volunteers who are unable to make every date during the training series.
 Training is offered at least annually and includes the following topics: